1.0 Nonprofit USPS Marketing Mail

 First-Class Mail letter mail, including stamped cards and postcards, and sound-recorded communications that have the character of personal correspondence are given airlift service on a space available basis between overseas military Post Offices outside the 48 contiguous states, and between those military Post Offices and the point of embarkation or debarkation of this mail within the 50 states.
 Unless sent free under 4.0, sound recordings must be marked “Sound Recorded Personal Correspondence” by the mailer on the address side.

-Only USPS-produced Flat Rate Boxes are eligible for the Flat Rate Box prices and are charged a flat rate regardless of the actual weight (up to 70 pounds) of the mailpiece or domestic destination.
-The Board Game Large Flat Rate Box, and Large Flat Rate Box and “special version of this box” identified with the additional logo: “Americasupportsyou.mil.” addressed to APO/FPO and DPO destinations are priced less than the conventional domestic Large Flat Rate Boxes.
-If the special version of the APO/FPO Flat Rate Box is used for non-APO/FPO and DPO destination addresses, the domestic or international Large Flat Rate Box prices will apply.
+[4-4-22] Only USPS-produced Flat Rate Boxes are eligible for Flat Rate Box prices.
+Mailers are charged a flat rate per each Flat Rate Box regardless of the domestic destination or actual weight (up to 70 pounds) of the mailpiece.
+The Large Flat Rate Box and “special version of this box” identified with the additional logo “Americasupportsyou.mil” addressed to APO/FPO and DPO destinations are priced less to mail than the conventional domestic Large Flat Rate Box.
+If the special version of the APO/FPO Flat Rate Box is used for non-APO/FPO and DPO destination addresses, domestic or international Large Flat Rate Box prices will apply.

 Parcels of any class, paid at surface postage prices, are airlifted to, from, or between overseas military Post Offices outside the 48 contiguous states.
 These parcels must be marked “SAM” (space available mail) on the address side, preferably below the postage and above the addressee’s name.
 These maximum weight and size limits apply when mailed from: